 “The doctrine of her Assumption, then, is not something tacked on to the Christian tradition as an afterthought, but a truth arising inevitably from everything else we learn about her in the New Testament and about her Son.”

 That is just not true, it was an afterthought tacked on in 1950.
-What I find interesting about this article is that it only says that this truth arises from what is written in the New Testament, but no evidence is produced.
+What I find interesting about this article is that it only claims that this truth arises from what is written in the New Testament, but no evidence is produced.

 The New Testament does show that Mary was full of favour and chosen by God to bring the Son into the world, but she was not on a par with Jesus.
 She lived, she died and she indeed will have a resurrection but only as a glorified human being as the rest of us.
 That is what God reveals in His Word and even the will of 8 million people cannot override what He says.